thiagozg/GitHubJobs-Clojure-Service/README.md

 # GitHub Jobs an Clojure Microservice

-This Service was created with the objective of exploring how to code an CRUD application from zero using Clojure and other tools, like:
+This Service was created with the objective of exploring how to code a CRUD application from zero using Clojure language and other tools, like:

 * [Datomic](https://docs.datomic.com/on-prem/getting-started/brief-overview.html)
 * [Docker](https://docs.docker.com/get-started/overview/)